Mentor in Residence

 support with professional development and networking

-Mentees are able to access 2 mentorship sessions through this program.
-Mentors are assigned at a first-come-first-serve basis, so submit your request for support by completing the form below today!
+Mentees are able to access 2 mentorship sessions each through this program.
+Mentors are assigned at a first-come-first-serve basis.

 Do you require accomodations to access mentorship?
 ASL interpreation, note taking and other forms of support may be possible.
 Let us know how we can help you access this offering in the registration form.